 Orange roughy stocks within the New Zealand EEZ are managed under the Quota Management System (QMS).
 There are nine distinct orange roughy fisheries within the New Zealand Exclusive Economic Zone (EEZ) and each is managed independently.

 Commercial orange roughy fishing began in New Zealand on the Chatham Rise in the late 1970’s - early 1980’s with fisheries in other parts of the New Zealand EEZ typically starting in the mid 1980’s.
 Catches peaked in the late 1980’s and have decreased since, largely in response to reductions in catch limits as the biomass of the various stocks has been fished down to target levels.
-Over 13,000 t (greenweight) of orange roughy were landed from the New Zealand EEZ in the 2007-08 fishing year.
-Approximately 60% of the catch came from the East and South Chatham Rise fishery - the oldest and largest orange roughy fishery in the world.
+Based on surveys completed using new technology, catch limits for three of the main orange fisheries were increased in 2014.
+Over 9,000 t (greenweight) of orange roughy were landed from the New Zealand EEZ in the 2014-15 fishing year.
+Approximately 50% of the catch came from the three largest orange roughy fisheries in New Zealand: Challenger Plateau, Northwest Chatham Rise, and the East and South Chatham Rise fishery - the oldest and largest orange roughy fishery in the world.

-Orange roughy quota across all fisheries was estimated to be worth $319m as at 30 September 2008.
-In the 2008 calendar year, 5,859 tonnes (processed weight) of orange roughy was exported realising a value of $60.8m.
-The majority of orange roughy processed in New Zealand is exported as frozen fillets with 69% exported to the USA and 18% to Australia.
-Orange roughy is also exported to China for further processing.
+Orange roughy quota across all fisheries was estimated in 2009 to be worth $282m.
+In the 2014 calendar year, 2,890 tonnes (processed weight) of orange roughy was exported realising a value of $36.5m.
+The majority of orange roughy processed in New Zealand is exported as frozen fillets with 80% (by volume) exported to the USA and 14% to Australia.

 There is no customary non-commercial or recreational fishing for orange roughy.